Esri/arcgis-maps-sdk-kotlin-toolkit/README.md

 ├── build.gradle.kts
 └── settings.gradle.kts
 ```
-The `toolkit` folder contains releasable libraries -- these are the components of the toolkit.
+The `toolkit` folder contains releasable libraries -- these are the components of the toolkit listed above, and other internal library modules.
 For each module in the `toolkit` folder there is a corresponding app in the `microapps` folder which depends on it.
 The apps are not released but are useful for working on a particular component in isolation.